davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 Okay, since we're already thinking about this asynchronous handoff process at a very abstract level, let's keep going.
 Abstractly, what can we say about *all* algorithms where one thread releases ownership of shared memory, and another thread asynchronously acquires ownership of said memory later?

 First of all, it's always possible for one thread to start handoff in parallel with another thread checking if it can complete handoff; these two steps have to be serialized.
 That means there should be exactly one memory operation to acquire ownership, and exactly one to release it.
 Let's call these the **acquire** and **release** operations, respectively.
 Since the acquire and release operations must be serialized, they need to operate on the same variable, and they need to both be atomic; that's what allows us to serialize them relative to one another.
-Note that a plain memory read or write counts as "atomic" for our purposes here, as do the read-modify-write operations like fetch-and-add or compare-exchange we normally mean when we say "atomic."
+Note that a plain memory read or write counts as "atomic" for our purposes here, as do the read-modify-write operations like fetch-and-add or compare-exchange we normally think of when we say "atomic."

 If this sounds confusing, it might help to see these two operations in more concrete terms.